 A turk is always dressed to business and ready to answer the call of his superior.
 Above all else is the resolution of the task at hand even if he finds it distasteful.
 It’s the sort of work that involves getting your hands dirty.
 As he progresses in this prestige class, so too does his standing in the eyes of both senior and fellow agents.
 Maintaining a decent relationship with coworkers is also pretty important.
 Never know when you’ll need a hand or two.
 At 1st level, the turk receives a tailor-made suit consisting of a dark single-breasted jacket with notched lapels, a matching necktie and pair of trousers, a white-collared shirt and a pair of well-made shoes.
 A turk must be dressed in his suit to gain the benefits of his class features.
 Armor worn over these clothes doesn’t stack.
 The outfit itself is made of a special material that makes it as durable as light armor which counts as either light armor or clothing.
 From 2nd level and every two levels after, the suit may be taken in to the Research Department QMC at Shinra HQ to be upgraded, gaining an additional +1.

-Turk Suit: Type (Clothes or Light Armor), Armor Bonus +1.
+Turk Suit: Type (Light Armor), Armor Bonus +1.
 The suit also adds a +2 circumstance bonus to Dexterity.
+In addition, this suit can be worn with class features such as the Monk’s AC bonus and they still function, similar to Bracers of Armor.

 Though the suit must be worn, it can be worn as it suits the turk’s personal style (opened shirt, unbuttoned jacket, no neck tie).
 In addition to the wardrobe, the turk is issued a special ID granting him access to Shinra facilities and a PHS with the numbers of his superior and other turks.
 The turk is required to report to his superior on a weekly basis either over the PHS or in person.
 Failure to do so may lead to the turk being listed as MIA.
 On a regular basis, his superior will issue him assignments to fulfill.
 Assignments can range from mere skill checks to side-story quests to missions involving the main campaign.
 While on an assignment, the turk has a +1 competence bonus (that increases by 1 for every 2 levels thereafter) on all Knowledge, Sense Motive, Perception, and Appraise skill checks related to his task.
 Refusing or failing an assignment results in the loss of a gumption point for 1d4 days.
 Based on his standing with the agency, the turk will have access to the following resources: